 The NAHJ Student Project

-Applications will open soon for the 2025 Student Projects — NAHJ’s premiere training program for student journalists.
-Many journalists, leaders and educators got their start through the project.
-NAHJ was the first diverse journalism organization to create a convention newsroom training opportunity for students.
+Applications are now open for the 2026 NAHJ Student Project — NAHJ’s premier training program for emerging journalists.
+Many of today’s newsroom leaders, educators, and industry professionals began their careers through this very initiative.
+NAHJ was also the first diverse journalism organization to develop a convention-based newsroom training experience for students.

-The Student Project experience has helped students obtain internships and many alumni have gone on to work in some of the top media outlets in the country.
+The Student Project has a long history of helping participants secure competitive internships, and many alumni have gone on to work at top media outlets across the country.

 To complete the application, you’ll need the following: